How to Hide Cells in Google Sheets

 - Go into the preferred spreadsheet, hold down the mouse’s left-click button and drag over the cells you’d prefer to hide.

 When following the above steps, it doesn’t delete the row or column.
 You can unhide the data at any time.
 You’ll notice that a pair of arrows take the place of the hidden cell numbers or letters.
-For example, if you choose to hide column C, the arrows will appear on columns B and D. Click on the arrows when the hand icon appears, and the cells will automatically display again.
+For example, if you choose to hide column C, the arrows will appear in between columns B and D. Click on the arrows and the cells will automatically display again.